 Types of Construction Management Contracts

 These construction contracts are a legal agreement between the project owner who needs to outsource job site work and the general contractor who will get it done.
 Their purpose is to clarify things like the project scope and payment terms so that everybody is on the same page.
-Some projects may involve a contract administrator, superintendent or a field engineer, which act as assistants to facilitate the process.
+Some projects may involve a contract administrator, superintendent or field engineer, which act as assistants to facilitate the process.